JSierra0918/memomorygame/README.md

 # React Memory Game
-In this memory game the goal is to no click the same item twice.
+In this memory game the goal is to not click the same item twice.
 See if you can test your WWE/F knowledge!

 # Techonologies
   * React